Nobody’s safe. Your organization, sooner or later, will face a security incident.

-If the attack is successful, the ransomware will start encrypting the data on the system and the victim will be forced to pay a ransom to get the decryption key and recover their data.
+If the attack is successful, the ransomware will start encrypting the data on the system and the victim will be forced to pay the ransom to get the decryption key and recover their data.

-An attack might be staged in advance and executed some time later.
+A ransomware attack might be staged in advance and executed some time later.
 There might be days or weeks between the infiltration of the network and the actual attack.